Osedea/angular-osd-upload/README.md

 ### How To Use It

-Here's an example of how to use a generated resource in a controller:
+Here's an example of how to use the upload service in a controller:

 ```